The Science of Color in Modern UI/UX Design

 Accessibility First: Why WCAG-Compliant Colors Matter

 Poor color contrast makes interfaces unusable for millions of people with low vision or color-vision deficiencies.
-Accessibility isn't optional — it's the foundation of good design.
+Accessibility is required, not optional.
+It is the foundation of good design.

 Required for normal text under AA standards